kubernetes/website/docs/concepts/cluster-administration/logging.md

 An important consideration in node-level logging is implementing log rotation, so that logs don't consume all available storage on the node.
-Kubernetes in version less than or equal to 1.7 is not responsible for rotating logs, but rather a deployment tool should set up a solution to address that.
+Kubernetes currently is not responsible for rotating logs, but rather a deployment tool should set up a solution to address that.
 For example, in Kubernetes clusters, deployed by the `kube-up.sh` script, there is a [`logrotate`](http://www.linuxcommand.org/man_pages/logrotate8.html) tool configured to perform log rotations daily or once an application's log